This is part two of a five-part blog series on personalization.

 - Increase overall customer satisfaction rating to 95 percent

-It is critical that these overarching business goals have a clear way to be measured and that the measurements are linked to the various systems used to drive personalization.
+It's critical for these overarching business goals to be clearly measured and that the metrics link to the various systems used to drive personalization.
 As mentioned before, without proper measurement of high-level business goals, optimizations can easily go astray.
 Business goals should be top of mind when going through the shorter cycles listed below.

-Business goals are not necessarily actionable as they tend to be too vague.
-For instance, there are many ways to reduce costs in an organization, including reducing the size of the workforce, instituting telecommuting, reducing energy use, curbing travel expenses, etc. Strategic initiatives are more specific than broad business goals and can easily be broken down into a number of projects that can be executed upon.
+Business goals aren't necessarily actionable; they can be too vague.
+For instance, there are many ways to reduce costs in an organization, including shrinking the workforce size , instituting telecommuting, lowering energy use, curbing travel expenses, etc. Strategic initiatives are more specific than broad business goals and can easily be broken down into a number of projects that can be executed upon.
 Examples of strategic initiatives aligned to the business goal of increasing revenue include:

 - Grow new customer acquisition by 40 percent